-Revenue for the three months ended March 31, 2024 and 2023 was primarily driven by NASA under the other commercial payload contracts associated with the IM-1, IM-2 and IM-3 lunar payload missions as well as the OMES III contract where we provide engineering services to the Landsat Servicing mission
+Revenue for the three and six months ended June 30, 2024 and 2023 was primarily driven by NASA and other commercial payload contracts associated with the IM-1, IM-2 and IM-3 lunar payload missions as well as the OMES III contract where we provide engineering services to the Landsat Servicing mission at the Goddard Space Flight Center in Maryland.

-The following provides a summary of the material contracts and estimated mission launch dates for each lunar payload mission impacting our results of operations:
+The following provides a summary of the significant contracts and estimated mission launch dates for each lunar payload mission impacting our results of operations:

-- The NASA payload contract for the IM-1 mission was awarded in June 2019 and was completed in February 2024.
-As a result of the successful landing on the lunar surface, previously constrained revenue of approximately \$12.3 million was released which increased the total IM-1 mission contract revenue under NASA and other commercial fixed-priced contracts to \$132.3 million as of March 31, 2024.
-As of March 31, 2023, total IM-1 mission estimated contract revenues were approximately \$117.9 million. - The initial NASA payload contract for the IM-2 mission was awarded in October 2020 with a targeted mission launch date in December 2022.
-Total IM-2 mission estimated contract revenue under NASA and other commercial fixed-priced contracts increased to \$122.3 million (excluding constrained revenue of \$13.5 million) as of March 31, 2024 as compared to \$102.2 million as of March 31, 2023.
-The increase in total mission estimated contract revenue is primarily due to a pending task order modification with NASA to change the mission targeted landing site within the South Pole region of the moon and extend the expected launch and post-launch services of IM-2 to late 2024 which increased estimated revenue by approximately \$14.0 million.
+• The NASA payload contract for the IM-1 mission was awarded in June 2019 and was completed in February 2024.
+As a result of the successful landing on the lunar surface, previously constrained revenue of approximately \$12.3 million was released bringing the total IM-1 mission contract revenue under NASA and other commercial fixed-priced contracts to \$132.3 million.
+As of March 31 2024, the IM-1 mission and all related contracts have been closed out.

-• The initial NASA payload contract for the IM-3 mission was awarded in November 2021 with an initial targeted mission launch date no later than June 2024 under our current contract with NASA.
-Total IM-3 mission estimated revenue under fixed-priced contracts is \$87.0 million (excluding constrained revenue of \$9.8 million) as of March 31, 2024 as compared to \$85.4 million as of March 31, 2023.
-The increase in total mission estimated contract revenue is primarily due to a pending task order modification with NASA to identify its complement of payloads and extend the mission timeline into 2025 which increased estimated revenue by approximately \$15.1 million.
+- The initial NASA payload contract for the IM-2 mission was awarded in October 2020 with a targeted mission launch date in December 2022.
+Total IM-2 mission estimated contract revenue under NASA and other commercial fixed-priced contracts increased to \$122.4 million (excluding constrained revenue of \$13.5 million) as of June 30, 2024 as compared to \$106.0 million as of June 30, 2023.
+The increase in total mission estimated contract revenue is primarily due to a task order modification with NASA finalized in the second quarter of 2024 to change the mission targeted landing site within the South Pole region of the moon and extend the expected mission launch and post-launch services of IM-2 to no later than August 2025.
+The task order modification increased estimated contract revenue by approximately \$12.5 million. - The initial NASA payload contract for the IM-3 mission was awarded in November 2021 with an initial targeted mission launch date no later than June 2024 under our current contract with NASA.
+Total IM-3 mission estimated revenue under fixed-priced contracts is \$86.9 million (excluding constrained revenue of \$9.1 million) as of June 30, 2024 as compared to \$80.9 million as of June 30, 2023.
+The increase in total mission estimated contract revenue is primarily due to a pending task order modification with NASA to identify its complement of payloads and extend the IM-3 mission timeline to no later than June 2026.
+The pending task order increased estimated contract revenue by approximately \$10.0 million and is expected to be finalized in the third quarter of 2024.